 HECS-HELP accumulated prior to 1 Jan 2020, SA-HELP and OS-HELP will not be included in the new combined HELP loan limit, however, they will continue to remain as part of the overall HELP debt.

-You can use your CHESSN to log in to MyUniAssist and monitor your usage.
+You can use your CHESSN to log in to myHELPbalance and monitor your usage.

-If you don’t have enough HELP balance remaining for your studies, you will be required to pay upfront fees.
+If you don’t have enough HELP balance remaining for your studies, you will be required to pay your fees upfront each enrolment period.